madhoolikab/madhoolikab/README.md

 ---

+### 📚 people I'm following

+- [Isaac Flath](https://github.com/Isaac-Flath) — I learn to write better by reading his blogs.
+- [Shreyas Doshi](https://shreyasdoshi.com) — Raw takes about mindset and psychology that challenge my ideas.
+- [James Murdza](https://github.com/jamesmurdza) — On building communities and being authentic with your work.

+---

 ### 🎯 (fun) facts

-- I write faster and better by hand than I do prompting an AI to write it for me
+- I write faster and better by hand than I do using AI
-- I believe in people more when they are unpolished
+- I believe in the power of the collective

 ---